-Internal audit procedures have been documented and an external review of internal controls will be carried out in 2021.
-The Board reappointed PM+M Solutions for Business LLP as its external auditor for 2020.
+Internal audit procedures have been documented and an external review of internal controls was carried out in November 2021.
+The Board reappointed PM+M Solutions for Business LLP as its external auditor for 2021.

-STATEMENT ON INTERNAL CONTROLS
+STATEMENT ON INTERNAL CONTROLS FOR THE YEAR ENDED 31 DECEMBER 2021